 Ending a relationship is rarely simple or easy.
 When one of the people involved has been experiencing physical or mental health concerns, the process may become significantly more difficult.

-The Emotional Impact of Divorcing a Spouse with Mental Illness
+The Emotional Impact of Asking for a Divorce From a Spouse with Mental Illness

 Divorce is painful.
 Regardless of how long you’ve been with your spouse or what types of problems you’ve had, acknowledging that your marriage needs to end can be a heart-wrenching experience.